合気道 · Aikido

 Takemusu Aiki Association

-Takayasu Sensei is Saito Sensei’s highest ranked Japanese instructor who is teaching outside of Japan, and he feels a strong obligation to pass on Saito Sensei’s teachings from this period.
-Consequently, he formed the Takemusu Aiki Association with this goal in mind and maintained strong links with Saito Sensei.
+Takayasu Sensei is Saito Sensei's highest ranked Japanese instructor who is teaching outside of Japan, and he feels a strong obligation to pass on Saito Sensei's teachings from this period.